Feyerabend/ABC80/abc802/CPM.md

 In 1977, the 7S (Seven S) debuted as a combined monochrome terminal and computer utilizing the Data Board 4680 bus and powered by the Z80 processor.
-Following this, in 1978, the ABC 80 was introduced as a Z80-based monochrome home computer, also with a variation as the "ABC-bus", which could connect to Data Board 4680.
+Following this, in 1978, the ABC80 was introduced as a Z80-based monochrome home computer, also with a variation as the "ABC-bus", which could connect to Data Board 4680.

-By 1981, the ABC 800 emerged as an enhanced model for both office and home use, equipped with 32 KB of RAM and featuring color graphics.
+By 1981, the ABC800 emerged as an enhanced model for both office and home use, equipped with 32 KB of RAM and featuring color graphics.
-And as we know, in 1983 the ABC 802 was launched as a variant of the ABC 800, offering 64 KB of RAM, with 32 KB designated for use as a RAM disk.
+And as we know, in 1983 the ABC802 was launched as a variant of the ABC 800, offering 64 KB of RAM, with 32 KB designated for use as a RAM disk.
 Or the alternative use: as a 64 KB CP/M machine.
-Further enhancing the lineup was the ABC 806, which featured 160 KB of RAM, with 128 KB allocated as a RAM disk.
+Further enhancing the lineup was the ABC806, which featured 160 KB of RAM, with 128 KB allocated as a RAM disk.
 Also with enhanced graphics.
 All of these computers were in fact based on the Data Board 4680 bus.